-Because what better way to embark on eco-friendly pet parenthood than by adopting a sweet little furry soul who needs love and care and will forever appreciate you making them a member of the family?
-Millions of shelter pets need homes — and millions who don’t get one in time face euthanasia.
+Because what better way to embark on eco-friendly pet parenthood than by adopting a sweet soul who needs love and care and will forever appreciate you making them a member of the family?
+Millions of shelter pets need homes — and face euthanasia if they can’t find one.
 By adopting from a shelter, imagine how many resources — food, toys, medical care, paid staff — are freed up to help another animal in need.
-Shelter pets are also just cooler — often coming out of their shelter shells to reveal the sweetest and most loyal personalities.
-Shelter over puppy or kitty mill, always!
+Shelter pets are also just cool — often coming out of their shelter shells to reveal the sweetest and most loyal personalities.

 With so many pups and cats adopted during the pandemic, the pet care market is booming.
 And there are so many options now available to pet parents.
 You can do your part by purchasing products that promote environmental sustainability.
 For example, you can use grooming and food products that are sustainably sourced or packaged with recycled or recyclable materials.

 Often, what’s good for the environment is also good for your pet’s health.
 You may have heard that common lawn pesticides can kill your canine, but what about the ones in your pup’s flea collar?
 Conventional flea poisons include pesticides that accidentally sicken and kill thousands of dogs each year.
 In most of these products, organophosphates are the main problem.
-But do you have to use hazardous chemicals to kill the fleas and ticks infesting your dog’s body?
-Thank goodness, you do not.
+But do you have to use hazardous chemicals to kill fleas and ticks?
 Several non-toxic alternatives, like soapy water and electric flea traps, can do the job in a greener way.
 As always when it comes to your pet’s health, first consult your veterinarian.